SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Introduction

-Upon observing the above two limitations, we propose \tool (\underline{S}calable \underline{P}atch \underline{Finder}), a scalable and effective system for tracing known vulnerability patches.
-First, \textbf{to address the long context challenge (RQ2 in Section~\ref{sec:evaluation_result})}, we propose a \textbf{novel hierarchical embedding technique}.
-More specifically, \tool splits the code diff into files, embeds each file, and produces multiple features by aggregating the top-K embeddings in different ways.
-Second, \textbf{to address the scalability challenge (RQ1 in Section~\ref{sec:evaluation_result})}, we leverage a three-phase framework as displayed in Figure~\ref{fig:overview}: (1) First, \tool efficiently pre-ranks the full repository with a high recall. \tool leverages ElasticSearch and the time affinity to achieve the efficiency and effectiveness; (2) Second, for the top-10k commits, \tool prepares 9 features (Table~\ref{tab:feature_set}), improving the efficiency in the feature extraction; (3) Third, \tool applies learning-to-rank on the 9 features with hyperparameter-tuning~\cite{wang2021flaml}.
-In Step (2), \tool further proposes path embedding, which bridges the mismatch between the CVE and patch using additional information from the repository.
+To address these challenges, we propose \tool (\underline{S}calable \underline{P}atch \underline{Finder}), a scalable and effective system for tracing known vulnerability patches.
+First, \textbf{to address the long-context challenge (RQ2 in Section~\ref{sec:evaluation_result})}, we introduce a \textbf{hierarchical embedding} technique.
+Specifically, \tool splits the code diff into files, embeds each file, and aggregates the top-K embeddings in multiple ways.
+Second, \textbf{to address the scalability challenge (RQ1 in Section~\ref{sec:evaluation_result})}, we design a three-phase framework (Figure~\ref{fig:overview}): (1) efficiently pre-rank the full repository using ElasticSearch and commit–CVE time affinity to achieve high recall; (2) for the top-10k commits, extract 10 features (Table~\ref{tab:feature_set}) to improve efficiency; and (3) apply learning-to-rank with hyperparameter tuning~\cite{wang2021flaml} on these features.
+In Step (2), \tool also proposes a \textbf{path embedding} feature to bridge mismatches between the CVE and patch by incorporating repository-level path information.

-We evaluate \tool 's effectiveness and efficiency on two datasets: (1) PatchFinder, an existing dataset proposed by Li et al.~\cite{li2024patchfinder}; (2) GitHubAD, a dataset we build based on the GitHub Advisory database.
-The result (Table~\ref{tab:main_result}) shows that \tool achieves a recall@10 of 0.736 and 0.577 respectively, outperforming existing patch retrieval algorithms~\cite{li2024patchfinder,tan2021locating,dunlap2024vfcfinder} with a large margin.
-Furthermore, these scores outperform VoyageAI~\cite{voyage}, the top-1 commercial model for code retrieval, by 18\% and 28\% respectively. \tool takes approximately 40 mins to process every 10000 commits, which is manageable for practical deployment.
-Through ablation study, we find that hierarchical embedding with a smaller context window (e.g., 512 tokens) is a practically effective setting to handle long context.
-The contributions of \tool are summarized as follows:
+We evaluate \tool on two datasets: (1) PatchFinder~\cite{li2024patchfinder}, and (2) GitHubAD, a dataset we built from the GitHub Advisory Database.
+Results (Table~\ref{tab:main_result}) show that \tool achieves recall@10 scores of 0.736 and 0.577, respectively, significantly outperforming existing patch retrieval algorithms~\cite{li2024patchfinder,tan2021locating,dunlap2024vfcfinder}.
+Moreover, \tool outperforms VoyageAI~\cite{voyage}, the top commercial code retrieval model, by 18\% and 28\% on MRR and Recall@10, respectively. \tool takes approximately 84 seconds to query every 10,000 commits, making it practical for deployment.
+An ablation study shows that hierarchical embedding with a smaller context window (e.g., 512 tokens) is an effective solution for handling long context.
+Finally, using \tool, we have successfully traced and merged 35 missing patch links into the GitHub Advisory Database.